nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 human readable name string, and a machine number equivalent to the number of machines in the list, and register the structure using `circpad_register_padding_machine()`.

-XXX: Right now, our machine registration actually happens in our specification definition functions.
-This is confusing.
-We should move the registration calls into `circpad_machines_init()` instead of the specification definition functions.

 Each machine must have a client instance and a relay instance.
 Register your client-side machine instance in the `origin_padding_machines` list, and your